mikebowler/jekyll_jirametrics/faq.md

 "Stalled" indicates that the work cannot proceed because the team has no capacity to work on it.
 If we had someone available, it would be in progress.

 By default, we consider an item to be stalled if there is no activity in Jira for 5 days.
-Activity could be a status change or a comment or the movement of a subtask.
-If it's being shown as stalled then it had no activity at all for that long.
+Activity means *any* entry in the issue's changelog, plus comments and the movement of subtasks.
+There is no list of fields that count and no list that doesn't.
+If Jira recorded it in the history then it resets the clock, including low signal changes like Watchers or Rank, and including anything another tool writes into the history on your behalf.
+So an item that nobody has genuinely worked on can still look active if something incidental touched it.
+If you are trying to work out why a particular item isn't showing as stalled, `jirametrics info ISSUE-123` will dump its full history so you can see exactly what reset the clock.

 * You can change the number of days in [settings]({% link config_project.md %}#settings) with the key `stalled_threshold_days`
 * You can also designate a particular status so that the work immediately becomes stalled when entering this status.
 That is also in [settings]({% link config_project.md %}#settings) with the key `stalled_statuses`